Graduate Student Wellness and Resources

 Faculty follow the Values Statement for Ph.D.
 Student Advising and the recommended process for resolving a conflict between advisor and trainee.

 Bias incident reporting: Students may also report a bias incident with the University’s Diversity Office via this form.
 The report can remain confidential.

 - The Guide to Thriving at Penn from the Graduate Student Center provides many resources to help students thrive in graduate school and we recognize that your overall wellness can fall within several dimensions; including emotional, physical, social, spiritual, and financial.
 This guide will help students navigate who they can talk to for help outside of Engineering.

 - Career Services is available to discuss concerns regarding career planning, job hunting, resume review, and hosting mock interviews.
-Get to know your Engineering Career Service Advising team and take a look at the Career Services blog.
-Walk up advising is available Monday, Tuesday, Wednesday, and Friday from 10-11am on the first floor of the Towne building (walk up hours currently suspended).
+Get to know your Engineering Master’s Advising team, the Doctoral Advising Team, and take a look at the Career Services blog.

-- Any student who has a disability and wishes to self-identify with the Office of Student Disabilities Services (SDS) at the Weingarten Learning Resources Center, can complete the Self-Identification Form.
+- The Weingarten Learning Resources Center can assist students with learning tools to help with academic reading, writing, and study strategies.
+Any student who has a disability and wishes to self-identify with the Office of Student Disabilities Services (SDS) at the Weingarten Learning Resources Center, can complete the Self-Identification Form.
 Submission of this form is the first step in the Self-Identification Process.
 Any student who is requesting accommodations will also need to submit documentation of the disability and schedule an in person meeting as part of the collaborative process in determining eligibility for accommodations.
 Students that have further questions may contact SDS directly.

 - Student Groups: Engineering has many student groups, some that span all of the graduate programs, others individual to their specific degree program or department.
 Students are encouraged to talk with their specific program or department to see if an organizational group exists for their degree.
 Other important groups of reference are: